 Montgomery County Assault Lawyer

 A criminal charge of assault can be brought against you if you make any unwanted offensive contact with someone, including hitting a person with an object or striking a person with an object you threw.
-Under Maryland Code Section 3-201, as a Montgomery County assault lawyer can explain, you may also be charged with assault for making someone fear unwanted contact is imminent- even if you never lay hands on the alleged victim.
+Under Maryland Code Section 3-201, as a MoCo assault lawyer can explain, you may also be charged with assault for making someone fear unwanted contact is imminent- even if you never lay hands on the alleged victim.

 Montgomery County Assault Laws